stahta01/cmoc/doc/cmoc-manual.markdown

 It is not necessary to pass the `--verbose` option to use the `--limit` option.

+A `#pragma limit 0xNNNN` directive in the source code achieves the same purpose as `--limit`.

 ### Position-independent code

 All 6809 code generated by CMOC is position-independent, i.e., it can be loaded at any address and will still work.

-### Targeting CoCo Disk Basic or the USim 6809 simulator
+### Determining that CMOC is the compiler

+Since version 0.1.48, CMOC automatically defines `_CMOC_VERSION_` to be a 32-bit number of the form XXYYZZZ when the version is X.Y.Z.
+For example, version 0.1.48 defines `_CMOC_VERSION_` as 1048.
+This can be useful when some C code needs to do something under CMOC but something else under another compiler.

+### Specifying the target platform

 By default, the compiler defines the `_COCO_BASIC_` preprocessor identifier.
 This identifier can be used to adapt a program to make it use alternative code depending on whether it will run under Disk Extended Color Basic or not.

+To target **OS-9**, pass the `--os9` option.
+The compiler will define `OS9`.

+To target the **Vectrex**, pass `--vectrex`.
+The compiler will define `VECTREX`.

+To target the **Dragon**, pass `--dragon`.
+The compiler will define `DRAGON`.

+To target the **Thomson MO**, pass `--thommo`.
+The compiler will define `THOMMO`.

+To target the **Thomson TO**, pass `--thomto`.
+The compiler will define `THOMTO`.

+To target the **FLEX** operating system, pass `--flex`.
+The compiler will define `FLEX`.

+In the Thomson cases, the executable will have the `.bin` extension and be in the CoCo Disk Basic BIN format.
+This format is documented in the _Disk Basic Unravelled_ book.
+CMOC does not provide the tools needed to convert this format to the Thomson computers' native format.

-By passing the `--usim` option, the compiler will target the USim 6809 simulator, which comes with CMOC.
+When passing `--usim`, the compiler targets the USim 6809 simulator, which comes with CMOC.
+The `USIM` identifier will be defined.
 No .bin file is produced in this case.
-The .hex file can be executed by passing its name to `src/usim-0.91-cmoc/usim`.
+The .srec file can be executed by passing its path to `src/usim-0.91-cmoc/usim`.

 ### The standard library

 CMOC's standard library is small.
 The program must `#include <cmoc.h>` to use functions like printf().
 See that file for a list of implemented C functions.
-Most are standard C functions while others are CMOC extensions.
+Many are C functions while others are CMOC extensions.

-dwtoa(), meaning "double word to ASCII", is not a standard C function.
-It takes an 11-character buffer and two unsigned integers.
-It converts the 32-bit value formed by these integers into an ASCII decimal represented stored in the buffer.
-The address of the first character of this decimal string is returned.
-For example, this code returns a pointer to a string equal to "65536".

-    char buf[11];
-    char *p = dwtoa(buf, 1, 0);
+("Standard" here means that those functions come with CMOC, not that CMOC aims to provide a complete [C standard library]( https://en.wikipedia.org/wiki/C_standard_library).)

-readline() acts like Basic's LINE INPUT command and returns the address of the string entered.
+readline() acts like Basic's LINE INPUT command and returns the address of the (NUL-terminated) string entered.

-Each assembly program generated by CMOC includes stdlib.inc, which assembles to about 2000 bytes of machine code.
-In the future, a mechanism could be implemented in the compiler to reduce this overhead.
-In the mean time, one can remove the unneeded parts of this file, if memory is at a premium.

-#### Size of the standard library

-As of version 0.1.9, the standard library takes up almost 2048 bytes when all of its functions are called by the program.

-But as of that version, only the standard library functions that are actually called are included in the final assembly program.

-A program that calls none of these functions will shed about 2000 of those bytes.
+This address is a global buffer.
+The next call to readline() will overwrite that buffer.

 #### printf()

 CMOC's printf() function supports %u, %d, %x, %X, %p, %s,
-%c and %%.
-Specifying a field width is allowed, but a left justification is only supported for strings, i.e., `%-15s` will work, but `%-6u` will not.
+%c, %f and %%.
+Specifying a field width is allowed, except for %f.
+A left justification is only supported for strings, e.g., `%-15s` will work, but `%-6u` will not.
-Zero padding for a number is supported (e.g., `%04x`).
+Zero padding for an integer is supported (e.g., `%04x`).

+The `l` modifier is supported for 32-bit longs (e.g., "%012ld");

-%p always precedes the hexadecimal digits with `$`, as per the CoCo assembly language notation. %x and %X do not generate such a prefix. %p, %x and %X always print letter digits as capital letters (A to F, not a to f).
+%p always precedes the hexadecimal digits with `$`, as per the CoCo assembly language notation. %x and %X do not generate such a prefix. %p, %x and %X always print letter digits as capital letters (`A` to `F`, not `a` to `f`).

 printf(), like putchar() and putstr(), sends its output one character at a time to Color Basic's PUTCHR routine, whose